mitmat/rzamg/README.md

 ## TODO:

-- add check for internet connection?
+- output_format=csv works better for station -> rewrite station_batch/station_single?
-- check for date parameter: is date, and within period available
+- check for date parameter: is date, and within period available; -> might be already provided by datahub
-- add check for max api request limit (1e6 values for csv/json)
+- add check for max api request limit (1e6 values for csv/json) -> or not, since error is provided by datahub
-- add ehyd/hzb crawler (separate package!)